 After her husband's death, de Pisan turned to writing as a way to support her family.
 She had to care for her children as well as her mother and a niece.
 Her father had died in 1386, leaving behind some debt and ending the family's connection to the French monarchy.
 While she had offers to join the royal courts of England and Milan, de Pisan was committed to staying in France.

-With support from such royals as Philip the Bold, the duke of Burgundy, and Isabella of Bavaria, de Pisan wrote numerous works.
+With support from such royals as Louis I, successive dukes of Burgundy (Philip the Bold and John the Fearless) and Isabella of Bavaria, among others, de Pisan wrote numerous works.
 She was famous for her poetry, which sometimes reflected her grief over her husband's death.
 De Pisan also penned a biography of King Charles V, which was published around 1404.

 In modern times, however, de Pisan is best remembered for her revolutionary works on women.
 In Epistre au dieu d'amour (1399), she explored the status of women within society and critiqued their depiction in literature.
 With La cité des dames (1405), which is considered to be one of the first feminist texts, de Pisan profiled leading female figures from history and advanced the idea of gender equality.
 She continued to espouse the rights of women in Le livre du trésor de la cité des dames (1405).
 Both of these feminist books were later translated into English.